oesteban/hcph-sops/docs/data-collection/scanning.md

     !!!warning "Important"
-        - [ ] Adapt the reproin name of the sequence according to its "Phase Encoding Dir." field.
         - [ ] Open the parameters of the sequence named "fmap-phasediff__gre" and ensure that under Contrast>resc. the option "Magnitude et phase" is selected.
 This is crucial so that both the magnitude and the phase difference field map images are saved.
-        - [ ] Open the DWI sequence and under the section [WHAT?], uncheck all the derivatives except `Diffusion weighted image`.
+        - [ ] Open the DWI sequence and under the section `Diff`, uncheck all the derivatives except `Diffusion weighted image`.

 !!!note "Essentials for running an MRI session"
     Once the T1-weighted sequence is finished, you can drag the corresponding high-resolution images to the MR image viewer.
 This will allow to position the field-of-view (FOV) for the DWI and BOLD sequences more accurately than the initial scout.